 D Minor Scale

-The D Minor Scale is slightly different as it does not include any sharps.
-Instead, it includes one flat, the B Flat.
-The relative major of D Minor is F Major.
-The notes that make up the D Minor scale are D, E, F, G, A, Bflat, C, and D.
+The D minor scale is “sister” to F major – it includes one B flat.
+The notes that make up the D minor scale are D, E, F, G, A, Bflat, C, and D.

-Below you can find the D Minor scale with the associated fingers to be used.
+Below, find the D minor scale with the numbers indicating which digits are supposed to be used.

 Famous D Minor Song Examples